 Boys Camp & Girls Camp

-Explorers discover the fundamentals of outdoor adventures while they hike, bike, and canoe through the best of scenic coastal Michigan.
+Explorers discover the fundamentals of outdoor adventures in the best of scenic coastal Michigan.

-Explorers will also take on a second adventure, either canoeing (Session A) or backpacking (Session B) in some of the most beautiful wilderness settings of West Michigan.
+In the Explorer program, campers take their first steps in our Four Trails program and will embark on at least one outcamping experience in some of the most beautiful wilderness settings that West Michigan has to offer.
 These self-supported adventures offer the additional challenges of carrying all the food and supplies campers will need for the duration of their trip and continuing to reflect on how they can best support each other as they encounter new opportunities for growth.

 “Our daughter comes home full of confidence and inner peace, ready for the next school year!
 Her heart is full of wonderful memories and time spent with good, good friends.
 So many great stories to share with her family.
 Thank you for the positive, values-laden influence you and others like you have on her during her stay at camp and on trail.”

 – Miniwanca Camper Parent